 Key points about how to attract talent:

-- For many businesses, COVID-19 has made it difficult to find and hire new employees.
+- Many businesses are finding it difficult to recruit and hire new employees.

 - Enticing job postings, benefits, and development opportunities can help you attract talent in a competitive job market.

 If you’re finding it difficult to hire employees right now, you’re not alone.
 According to Bloomberg, 42% of small businesses have jobs they can’t fill.
 The number of people quitting their jobs is currently higher than average, too.

 The COVID-19 pandemic and Great Resignation have made the job market increasingly competitive.
 To attract new hires, some businesses have started using gimmicks like signing bonuses and free food.
 However, these recruiting tactics are unlikely to be effective long term.
 They don’t address the risks, challenges, and needs people have right now.

 If you’re struggling to hire, focusing on these three things can help you attract talent (and keep them!):

 1. Employee benefits and compensation

 A job provides a paycheck and opportunities for employees to contribute to their community, make friends, and fund their retirement.
 You may be able to leverage these benefits to appeal to people who have left the workforce.
 In many cases, though, they won’t be enough to entice someone to return.
 Before you can use benefits like friendship and skill-building to lure applicants, first address safety, flexibility, and pay.